Farm Household Allowance

 Reconciliation for 2015-16

-If you were getting Farm Household Allowance in 2015–16, you needed to send us your income tax returns and financial statements by 30 June 2017.
-If you haven’t done this, your payment may be cancelled.
+If you got Farm Household Allowance in 2015–16, you should have sent us your income tax returns and financial statements by 30 June 2017.
+If you haven’t done this, we will ask you to pay back the amount of Farm Household Allowance you received.

-We may ask you to pay money back.
-If the Australian Taxation Office has given you an exemption or extension, you must send us proof.
-You can upload documents via your MyGov account, or supply them in person.
+If the Australian Taxation Office has given you an exemption or extension you will have longer to send us your tax and financial documents.
+You need to send us proof of your exemption or extension.
+You can upload documents via your myGov account, or take them to a service centre.
 Contact your Farm Household Case Officer or the Farmer Assistance Hotline for more information.

 Waiver of reconciliation debts for 2014-15

-You don’t have to repay business income reconciliation debts from 2014–15.
-However, you do have to repay any Farm Household Allowance debts after this in full.
+You don’t have to repay business income reconciliation debt from being overpaid in 2014–15.
+The government has waived those debts.
+However, you do have to repay any Farm Household Allowance business income reconciliation debts after this in full.

 Despite the waiver, you must still provide documents to follow the reconciliation process.